How does topology influence gradient propagation and model performance of deep networks with DenseNet-type skip

-For two models $f_S$ and $f_L$, the layerwise Jacobian ($\lj$) can have two kinds of properties: (\textit{i})~The values inside Jacobian matrix for $f_S$ and $f_L$ can be different, and/or (\textit{ii})~The sizes of layerwise Jacobian matrices for $f_S$ and $f_L$ can be different.
-Hence, our objective is to show that when the width and NN-Mass are similar, irrespective of the depth of the model (and thus irrespective of number of parameters/FLOPS), both the values and the size of initial layerwise Jacobians will be similar.
+For two models $f_S$ and $f_L$, the layerwise Jacobian ($\lj$) can have two kinds of properties: (\textit{i})~The distribution of values inside Jacobian matrix for $f_S$ and $f_L$ can be different, and/or (\textit{ii})~The sizes of layerwise Jacobian matrices for $f_S$ and $f_L$ can be different.
+Hence, our objective is to show that when the width ($w_c$) and NN-Mass ($m$) are similar, irrespective of the depth of the model (and thus irrespective of \#Params/FLOPS), both the distribution and the size of initial layerwise Jacobians are similar.

 Let us start by considering a linear network: in this case, $\lj = \bm{W_i}$.
 Since the LDI looks at the properties of layerwise Jacobians \textit{at initialization}, and because all models are initialized the same way (\textit{e.g.}, Gaussians with variance scaling\footnote{Variance scaling methods also take into account the number of input/output units.
-Hence, if the width is the same between models of different depths, the distribution at initialization is still similar.}), the values inside $\lj$ for both $f_S$ and $f_L$ have same distribution (point (\textit{i}) above is satisfied).
+Hence, if the width is the same between models of different depths, the distribution at initialization is still similar.}), the values inside $\lj$ for both $f_S$ and $f_L$ have same distribution (\textit{i.e.}, point (\textit{i}) above is satisfied).
 We next show that even the sizes of layerwise Jacobians for both models are similar if the width and NN-Mass are similar.

 How is topology related to the layerwise Jacobians?
-Since the average degree is same for both models (see Proposition~\ref{prop1}), on average, the number of incoming shortcuts at a typical layer is $w_c \times \nnMass/2$.
-In other words, since the degree distribution for the random long-range links is Poisson~\cite{randomDegDist} with average degree $\rgKbar\approx \nnMass/2$ (see Eq.~\eqref{krg1}, Appendix~\ref{prProp1App}), an average $\nnMass/2$ neurons supply long-range links to each layer\footnote{Theoretically, a Poisson process assumes a constant rate of arrival of links.}.
+Since the average degree is same for both models (see Proposition~\ref{prop1}), on average, the number of incoming skip connections at a typical layer is $w_c \times \nnMass/2$.
+In other words, since the degree distribution for the random skip connections is Poisson~\cite{randomDegDist} with average degree $\rgKbar\approx \nnMass/2$ (see Eq.~\ref{krg1}, Appendix~\ref{prProp1App}), an average $\nnMass/2$ neurons supply skip connections to each layer\footnote{Poisson process assumes a constant rate of arrival of skip connections.}.
 Therefore, the Jacobians will theoretically have the same dimensions $(w_c+\nnMass/2, w_c)$ irrespective of the depth of the neural network (\textit{i.e.}, point (\textit{ii}) is also satisfied).